Static to Dynamic Correlation Clustering: Dynamic Cluster LP

 \subsection{Solving the cluster LP}

+Given a graph $G = (V, E)$, the cluster LP is the natural relaxation of integer programming of the correlation clustering problem, where $z_S$ indicates whether the set $S$ is chosen as a cluster, and $x_{uv}$ indicates if the two vertices $u, v$ are in different clusters. \begin{definition}[cluster LP] \end{definition}

-Given a preclustering $(\mathcal{K} = \calC, E^{\adm})$, \cite{cao2025fastLP} first turns the cluster LP into a covering LP such that the optimal solution remains the same and the objective value only increases by $2|D|$.
+We follow the same algorithmic framework to solve the \hyperref[LP:clusterlp]{cluster LP} as \cite{cao2025fastLP}.
+Followed by \cref{sec:preclustering}, we will assume a preclustering $(\mathcal{K} = \calC, E^{\adm})$ and the corresponding cluster representation $(\calC, D)$ of the graph are given as input, and the output will be an approximate fractional solution.
+Like \cite{cao2025fastLP}, we first turn the \hyperref[LP:clusterlp]{cluster LP} into a covering LP such that the optimal solution remains the same and the objective value only increases by $2|D|$.
 Given the cluster representation $(\calC, D)$ of the graph with respect to the preclustering, for any vertex $v \in V$, let $\dc(v)$ be the number of edges in $D$ incident to $v$, and $\dc(C) = \sum_{v \in C} \dc(v)$ for any cluster $C \subseteq V$.
 For any cluster $C$, we define the cost of it as

 Then for any clustering $\calC$, $\cost(\calC) = \sum_{C \in \calC}\cost(C)$.
 To transform a cluster LP into an equivalent covering LP, we add a vertex cost $\dc$ for each vertex, and set the new cost for each cluster $C$ as $\covers(C) = \cost(C) + \dc(C)$.